garrettmichaelgeorge/live_beats_nixified/README.md

 ## Prerequisites

 - Nix with flakes enabled (I recommend [this installer](https://zero-to-nix.com/start/install)).
-- (Optional) [direnv](https://direnv.net/) for convenience when working with Nix
+- (Optional) [direnv](https://direnv.net/#getting-started) for convenience when working with Nix
-- (Optional) Postgres.
+- (Optional) Postgres
-  - While this repo includes Postgres, some developers prefer not to use the Postgres CLI directly.
-If that is you, you can manage Postgres using the method of your choice.
+  - While this repo's Nix development environment does include Postgres, some developers prefer not to use the Postgres CLI directly.
+If that is you, you can manage Postgres using an alternate method of your choice (like [this one](https://postgresapp.com/) for macOS).
   - Coming soon, this repo will make using Postgres even easier and more portable

 Nix handles the rest – you don't need to install anything.